bnbalint/snack-daddy-core/docs/endpoints.md

     }
   ```
 - Possible Errors
-  - 415 -> JSON body was unable to be parsed into the required Ingredient format
+  - 415 → JSON body was unable to be parsed into the required Ingredient format
-  - 400 -> conflict because the ingredient already exists
+  - 400 → conflict because the ingredient already exists (name must be unique)